quantopian/zipline/docs/source/bundles.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Zipline comes with a few bundles by default as well as the ability to register
 new bundles.
-To see which bundles we have have available, we may run the
+To see which bundles we have available, we may run the
 ``bundles`` command, for example:

 .. code-block:: bash